AbhishiktaPradhan-code/Clinvar-based-variant-impact-study/clinvar-based-variant-impact-study/README.md

-# 🧬 Variant Impact Analysis: Diagnostic Gene Panel Simulation
+#  Variant Impact Analysis: clinvar-based-variant-impact-study

-## 📌 Project Overview
+##  Project Overview

 This project aims to simulate a diagnostic gene panel analysis by evaluating and interpreting variants from three disease-relevant genes: **TP53**, **CFTR**, and **GJB2**.
 Using publicly available databases and prediction tools, we assess the clinical significance of each variant by comparing computational scores with known ClinVar annotations.

 The goal is to demonstrate how computational predictions like SIFT, PolyPhen-2, MutationTaster, and CADD align—or conflict—with clinical significance labels.
-This helps build an understanding of variant interpretation pipelines in precision medicine.
+This helps build an understanding of variant interpretation pipelines .
 ---

-## 🧾 Total Variants Studied
+##  Total Variants Studied

 | Gene  | Variants |
 |-------|----------|